swent-epfl/public/bootcamp/deliverables/B3/1-Authentication.md

 - The user can sign in with their Google account.
 - The user can sign out from their account.
-- The user can only see and modify their own ToDos.
-- If a user logs out and logs back in with the same account, they can see their previously created ToDos.
+- If a user logs out and logs back in with the same account, they can see their previously created ToDos (once [access control](2-AccessControl.md) is in place, those ToDos must belong to that account).

+> [!NOTE]
+> Restricting which ToDos a user can see or modify is the next step ([Access Control](2-AccessControl.md)).
+Do not skip it.

 You can start by implementing the UI for the sign-in screen.
 You can find a mockup of the screen on [Figma](https://www.figma.com/design/IDm3NGS988Myo01P0Wa0Cr/TO-DO-APP-Mockup-FALL?node-id=435-3350)

 > [!NOTE]
 >
-> You should use the provided `credentialManager` default instance in `BootcampApp`.
-> You will probably need to pass it down to your `SignInScreen` composable.
+> `BootcampApp` already takes a `credentialManager` parameter (default: `CredentialManager.create(context)`).
-> To do that, you can add a new parameter with default value to the `SignInScreen` function.
+> Pass that same instance into your `SignInScreen` (add a parameter with a default value if you need to).
-> Then, you can compose the SignInScreen in `BootcampApp` by passing the `credentialManager` instance, obtained from the parameters of `BootcampApp`.
+> Instrumented tests inject a **fake** `CredentialManager` into `BootcampApp` so they can sign in without a real Google account—your code must use the injected instance, not create a second one inside the screen.

 Once you are done with the screen, you can implement the sign-in logic.
 We recommend you to read [Authenticate users with Google on Android](https://firebase.google.com/docs/auth/android/google-signin).